 Huish Park (capacity 9,565)

 Huish Park has been home to Yeovil Town since 1990, when they relocated from their previous stadium Huish Athletic Ground.
 Although well known as FA Cup giant killers, it took Yeovil Town until 2003 to enter the Football League, 108 years after being founded.
+They were relegated back to the National League in 2019.

 The stadium itself has two seated stands, which both run alongside the pitch.
 They are both covered single-tiered cantilevered stands, which are in fairly good condition.
 Behind each goal are terraced stands.
 The away end is currently uncovered and is open to the elements.